fraterrisus/walkthroughs/aethus/index.md

 Tau has two transporters, `TP-T4U-1` and `TP-T4U-2`.

+Tau contains a manufacturing facility that you can use to produce nuclear fuel rods.
+Here's how to do it:

+1. Find the "Control Room" and check the readout of the terminal.
+If it says "Iota additive: not present", run over to Iota.
+Climb down to the basement, insert the materials into the accelerator, then run it from the terminal.
+If there's smoke or fog in the accelerator room, you're good to go.
+2. Go back to Tau, enter the "Material Processing" room, and insert the Quarinium Ore into one of the four available slots across two machines.
+(It doesn't seem to matter if you fill more than one slot.)
+3. Go to the "Manufacturing Hub" and insert the Fuel Rod Moulds.
+There's also a Crafting Bench in this room, so you can also bring Kalynite Bars with you and make the moulds on the spot.
+4. Enter the "Waste Processing" control facility, "Raise Outflow" at both consoles, then "Flush System" at the third.
+5. Return to the *Control Room* and enable processing.
+6. Retrieve the fuel rods from the Output Receptacle in the *Manufacturing Hub*.
 The plans for the Atmodome Buildkit are sitting on top of one of the crates over by the platform hanging out under the pipes, off to your right as you exit Tau.

 ### Magma Rifts: Iota